ConleyGao/Cache/README.md

 # Cache
+Info:
+"Each address is 32 bits long"  -by professor

 int power2 ()                  //  added by conley  number of bits to represent a number

 int whichSet(...)
 Conley  almost done